citrix-openstack/blogentries/devstack_xva.md

 In this blog, I will guide you through the steps on how to get the mentioned XVA up and running on XenServer installation.

-The process consists of 3 steps:
+The process consists of 2 steps:
  - Install the appliance and the supplemental pack
  - Start the appliance
- - Configure the appliance

 # Prerequisites

 ## XenServer

 I assume a XenServer 6.2 installation with ext type storage.
-To check if your installation is using ext type storage, use the following command:
+As XenServer is now fully opensource, it could be downloaded from [xenserver.org](http://xenserver.org/).
+During installation, make sure, you enable thin provisioning, so that your XenServer will use ext type storage.
+To check if your installation is using ext type storage, use the following
+command:

-    [root@jaglan ~]# xe sr-list name-label="Local storage" params=type --minimal
+    xe sr-list name-label="Local storage" params=type --minimal

 The command should return `ext`.
 If it does not return ext, but other, you will need to change your SR type to ext.

 It is also recommended to have at least 6 gigabytes of memory in that physical machine.
+1 gigabyte is required for Dom0, 3 gigabytes are required for the DevStack VM, and the rest could be used to launch OpenStack VMs.

 ## Networking